Gear in My Backpack for Thru-Hiking

 My backpack wall in my office is where I keep all my packs at arms reach

-• Zpacks NERO (10.9 oz, 308g) – I love the MILE, and I needed to find something that would work in between the MILE and bigger packs.
+• Zpacks NERO (10.9 oz, 308 g) – I love the MILE and needed to find something that would work between the MILE and bigger packs.

-• Waymark THRU (31.35 oz, 889g) – I found a deal from someone that couldn’t be passed up getting this for nearly 1/2 the new cost, and it pairs amazingly with my existing MILE.
+• Waymark THRU (31.35 oz, 889 g) – I found a deal from someone who couldn’t be passed up getting this for nearly 1/2 the new cost, and it pairs amazingly with my existing MILE.

 • Dan Durston DD40 (32.6 oz, 925 g) – Has uses and fits exceedingly comfortably but still adjusting to the no-mesh outer pocket, which means re-organizing my gear into stuff sacks or re-organizing what I like to keep outside.